Have inverted nipples or flat nipples been a problem in the

 This consist of a syringe with a soft, flexible tip made of silicone.

 Suction is used to help the nipple protrude to facilitate latch on.
+This

 -